Are Arne Slot's Liverpool Premier League title contenders this season?

 So when Zubimendi, their only target for the role, opted to stay at Sociedad on the eve of the new season, the prevailing wisdom was the Reds could not now compete with City and Arsenal for the title.

-Fast forward a month, however, and Ryan Gravenberch's emergence as a credible holding midfielder has altered that thinking, especially after his recent man-of-the-match display at Old Trafford when the Netherlands international showcased all the requisite skills Slot demands as a No 6 in his teams.
+Fast forward a month, however, and Ryan Gravenberch's emergence as a credible holding midfielder has altered that thinking, especially after his recent man-of-the-match display at Old Trafford, when the Netherlands international showcased all the requisite skills Slot demands as a No 6 in his teams [see graphics].

 Slot does not want his defensive midfielders to be destroyers sitting in front of the back for putting out fires, instead he likes them to be athletic ball players who after winning back possession, can then get about the pitch and support attacks.